Egida/Pitraix/README.md

 - Hosts don't know each other.
 Not even their TOR onion address

-- Agents are Hosts that have been given TOR onion addresses of other Hosts, Agents relay instructions from Operative to Hosts. for more techincal information check `spec.txt`
+- Agents are Hosts that have been given TOR onion addresses of other Hosts, Agents relay instructions from Operative to Hosts. for more techincal information check [spec.txt][specfile]

 - Operatives are camaoflagued as agents to protect against advanced network timing and packets attacks over TOR